madeline-scyphers/Procyon-Wiki/docs/Factions/Nightspeakers.md

 - [[./Church of Stellar Flame|Church of Stellar Flame]]

 ## Situation
 Though few, each member is a potent mystic.
 They hire themselves out to powerful individuals while searching for a set of Precursor artifacts called the Raiment of Night.
-Doraam has become the Governor’s personal mystic and advisor after sensing a piece of the Raiment—t
+Doraam has become the Governor’s personal mystic and advisor after sensing a piece of the Raiment—the Aleph key.